mo-yoda/Drube_2021/README.md

 ### Statistical Analysis of all twelve tested GPCRs
 [**ST1_vehicle_vs_stim.R**](https://github.com/mo-yoda/Drube_2021/blob/main/Statistical_Analysis/ST1_vehicle_vs_stim.R)
-: All concentration response curves presented, were statistically analysed using to determine functional recruitment.
+: All concentration response curves presented, were statistically analysed to determine functional recruitment.
 Results are listed in Supplementary Table 1.

 Beta-arrestin recruitment data from all twelve tested GPCRs (Supplementary Figure 4 and 5) was preprocessed using